 From planning to implementation: actors facing the choice of collaboration

-The planning from Berlin and the implementation of field operations constitute a vast set of interactions between the occupier and the local authorities, ranging from political negotiations to the practical organization of arrests, and mobilizing a complex network of actors belonging to various administrations.
+The planning from Berlin and the implementation of field operations constitute a vast set of interactions between the occupier and the local authorities, ranging from political negotiations to the actual organization of arrests, and mobilizing a complex network of actors belonging to various administrations.

 Scientific coordination: Tal Bruttmann, historian, and Julie Maeck, historian, responsible for the programming of the auditorium.